Course No. 9032

 After reading Chapter 3, participants will be able to:

-1. Determine payroll taxes and the uses of Form 941, Form W-4, Form W-2, and Form W-3, specify the application of FICA and FUTA taxes and how to report them, and identify major employee labor laws.
+- Determine payroll taxes and the uses of W-2, and specify the application of major employee labor laws.

-2. Recognize common-law rules used to determine employee status for FICA and federal income tax withholding, specify the dangers of unreasonable compensation stating how to avoid them, and determine how a corporation can be a valuable income-splitting device.
+- Recognize common-law rules used to determine employee status for FICA and federal income tax withholding, specify the dangers of unreasonable compensation, stating how to avoid them, and determine valuable income-splitting devices.

-3. Identify a buy-sell agreement distinguishing an entity purchase from a cross purchase agreement and recognize business recapitalizations and their potential uses.
+- Identify buy-sell agreements, distinguishing an entity purchase from a cross-purchase agreement and recognize business recapitalizations and the impact of estate freeze rules.

 After studying the materials in Chapter 3, answer the exam questions 30 to 39.